 Turns out this is more from the series "Recycled 2 year old articles"; as I wrote:

-(The phrase "Silly Story" comes from a quote from Tony Snow, Bush's press spokesman: "This is a silly story, and I think it's been unfair to the speaker".
+Just for good measure, back when it happened, Tony Snow, GW Bush's press spokesman said "This is a silly story, and I think it's been unfair to the speaker".

-Post 9/11 the Bush Administration decided the speaker of the house, 3rd in line for the presidency, should make their travels to and from Washington on a military jet (Which explains why Newt Gingrich "sometimes" flew commercial).
-Because the standard jet would sometimes need to stop for refueling (the previous speaker had less of a problem getting back to Texas vs California), the seargent at arms of the House, a GOP appointee still in office, asked if a jet could be provided that would fly non-stop (if the jet made sense in the first place, on security grounds, it would surely be better for security to travel non-stop).
+After 9/11 the Bush Administration decided the speaker of the house, 3rd in line for the presidency, should make their travels to and from Washington on a military jet.
+When the speakership passed from a GOP Texan to Californian Nancy Pelosi, the refueling issue came up.
+The seargent at arms of the House, a GOP appointee still in office, asked if a jet could be provided that would fly non-stop (if the jet made sense in the first place, on security grounds, the fewer stops, the better).
 Apparently, the Pentagon didn't "reject" Pelosi's request (which maybe WASN'T even her request) -- some summary of their response is in one of the articles for which I provided links and the gist was "We'll see what we can do but we can't promise".
 The details are at http://www.snopes.com/politics/pelosi/jet.asp

-Since the brouhaha, it appears by the way that Pelosi does not have her own personal plane standing by, but simply has the authority to request one from the Air Force pool or whatever it is, and she has used various aircraft, depending on what was available at the time, and on one occasion what was available was the "200 seater", which the Airforce describes as seating 47.
+Since the brouhaha, it appears that Pelosi does not have her own personal plane standing by, but simply has the authority to request one from an available pool, and the available planes varied, and once included the "200 seater", which the Airforce describes as seating 47.

 As for Pelosi going home every weekend, I will go out on a limb and say "I doubt it".
 Given the intellectual dishonesty of the whole thing, I suspect that was just thrown on speculation that it could be true and it would take work to refute if it wasn't, and to furnish a basis for calculating the largest possible dollar amount that the thing could be costing the taxpayers.